-Many medical devices for knee replacement surgery, including the Zimmer NexGen CR-Flex knee device, are approved by the FDA for use without testing in clinical trials.
-This is the 510(k) problem that you have been hearing about with regard to the vaginal mesh implants and other medical devices that are put on the market with the usual testing.
+The FDA approves many medical devices for knee replacement surgery, including the Zimmer NexGen CR-Flex knee device, for use without testing in clinical trials.
+This is the 510(k) problem that you have been hearing about regarding the vaginal mesh implants and other medical devices that are put on the market with the usual testing.
 The 510(k) process is a backdoor through the approval process, giving medical device makers the ability to piggyback on a product that is “substantially equivalent” to another device already on the market.
 So Zimmer knee replacements got a “hey, my knee replacement is just like that knee replacement.”
 Of course, Zimmer does not sell the product that way.
 They sell it as a revolution in knee replacements by playing up the whole “cemented versus uncemented” angle.

-The New York Times reports that a Zimmer consultant at the time, Dr. Richard Berger, had reported to Zimmer about problems with the knee devices in 2006.
+The New York Times reports that a Zimmer consultant, Dr. Richard Berger, had reported to Zimmer about problems with the knee devices in 2006.
 Dr. Berger had given 125 patients the knee device starting in 2005 and within one year advised Zimmer that the device had not fused completely and was loose as determined by X-rays.

 In 2007, Dr. Berger had stopped using the Zimmer device and performed a study with a fellow surgeon, Dr. Della Valle.
 The results of the study were presented at a meeting of the American Association of Orthopedic Surgeons.
-Performed in 108 patients, results showed that 8.3% of the patients required another knee replacement surgery due to failure.
+Performed in 108 patients, results showed that 8.3% of the patients required another knee replacement surgery because of failure.
 The study also found that 36% of implants became loose within 2 years of surgery.
-The looseness of the device may result in pain and another knee replacement surgery.
+The looseness of the device may cause pain and another knee replacement surgery.

 The FDA issued a recall related to Zimmer’s MIS Stemmed Tibial component in September 2010.
 The MIS Stemmed Tibial component was designed for use with NexGen CR-Flex and LPS-Flex and other NexGen femoral components.
 The recall did not address other components or the NexGen CR-Flex.